 If you want to get more serious, before you invest in gear that won’t help you grow, it’s important to understand what cameras sports photographers use.

 If you’re a beginner photographer or an amateur photographing family and friends, the Canon EOS 7D Mark II is a great option.
 It offers speed and accuracy with a continuous mode of 10 fps and 65 cross-type auto focus sensor.

 For the Nikon enthusiast, the best choice is the D500.
 The burst rate is 10 fps with 153 auto focus points.
 It also performs well in low light situations because it doesn’t create much noise even if you push the ISO.

 If you’re a pro, you might want to go with a Nikon D5 that has excellent subject tracking auto focus which makes it ideal for sports photography.
 Also, the continuous mode is 12fps with a buffer depth of 183 frames, so you won’t even notice it.

 If you’re a Canon user, then the EOS 1D X Mark is the way to go.
 The 20 fps rate puts it above others to shoot fast-moving action.
 Also, the robust build, ergonomic grip, and long battery life will make it the perfect companion for the most extreme situations.

 As for DSLR vs mirorrless camera bodies, the latter usually have in-body image stabilization, even on entry level models.
 This feature can help minimise camera shake, allowing you to capture a sharper shot when at sporting events.

-Most photographers agree that the lens is more important than the camera.
+Most photographers agree that getting the right lens for sports photography is more important than the camera.
 Often they are more expensive too, that’s why you need to choose wisely when purchasing.

 I’m sure that being interested in sports, you’ve watched or attended professional games.
 And without a doubt, you’ve noticed that photographers use notoriously big lenses, much more than other types of photographers.